-BP makes no accommodation for relativistic effects (see examples in Table 3-1).
-As a result, clocks in different reference frames will drift because of secular and periodic terms.
-In Table 3-1, the Earth and Mars principal relativistic effects are listed.
+BP makes no accommodation in the protocols for relativistic effects (see examples in Table 3-13-1).
+Due to relativistic effects, clocks in different reference frames will drift because of secular and periodic terms.
+In Table 3-13-1, the Earth and Mars principal relativistic effects are listed.
 The difference in a clock on the surface of Mars and a clock on the surface of Earth is defined in Section 2.4 on time synchronization resolves to

 MT-TT=TCB-TT-(TCB-MT),